 object allows you to configure how a conversation is created or retrieved.
 The available fields include:

-Note: The Assistant Engine will attempt to locate an existing conversation based on the combination of
+Note: The Filament Assistant will attempt to locate an existing conversation based on the combination of

 .
 If a match is found, that conversation will be retrieved; otherwise, a new one will be created.